yoasif/yoasif.github.io/_posts/2019-02-28-18th-year-old-firefox-bug-web-page-controls-are-unreadable-if-you-use-a-dark-gtk-theme.markdown

 Use [Fix Dark Theme Input Boxes](https://addons.mozilla.org/en-US/firefox/addon/fix-dark-theme-input-boxes/) to override this.

-> <q>It's more of a web bug than a Firefox bug.</q>
+> > It's more of a web bug than a Firefox bug.
 >
-> That may technically be true, but the bottom line is I've never had this problem with any other browser.
+> That may *technically* be true, but the bottom line is I've never had this problem with any other browser.

 That is because other browsers don't bother to integrate with your GTK theme.
 Firefox gets burned here because it tries to be a good platform citizen.
 It is probably going to be "fixed" by [bug 1411425](https://bugzilla.mozilla.org/show_bug.cgi?id=1411425 "[meta] [gtk] [fission] Remove full-native theming for content (Linux NNT)") so whatever.